dartmouth-cs98/17f-webadventure/README.md

 When uploading to the Chrome Extensions store, delete the node_modules folder and .DS_Store.

-Currently the extension is unlisted, but available on the Chrome Extension Store.
-Please contact one of the developers to access.
+Currently the extension is not publicly listed, but is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/webadventure/knbadaakpfiahdpanlijfbbemnammhka).

 ## Gameplay